carnegierobotics/LibMultiSense/README.md

     > cd LibMultiSense/docs
     > doxygen Doxyfile

-Html and LaTex documentation will be generated in the docs directory.
+HTML and LaTex documentation will be generated in the docs directory.

 Usage examples are included in the Doxygen documentation.